rohanoid5/leave-app-api/README.md

 A small NodeJS application for a leave application submission and approval.

 ## Assignment Details
-The application would involve 2 sets of users ( Employee & Manager) with different authorizations.
-You must ensure that all API end points consider user role for authorization checks:
+The application involves 2 sets of users ( Employee & Manager) with different authorizations.

-APIs required for Employee
+APIs for Employee:
- (GET) Ability to see all previously created leave request & their approval status (POST) Create a new leave request ( Start Date , End Date , Leave Type , Reason) APIs required for Manager
+1. (GET) Ability to see all previously created leave request & their approval status
+2. (POST) Create a new leave request ( Start Date , End Date , Leave Type , Reason)

+APIs for Manager
- (PUT) Ability to approve leave requests created by an employee (GET) See all leave requests in the system ( for all employees) At a database level, below are sample entities that are required (kindly change accordingly if needed for better implementation) :
+1. (PUT) Ability to approve leave requests created by an employee
+2. (GET) See all leave requests in the system ( for all employees)

+Schema used in this application:
-Leave:
+1. Leave:
 StartDate, EndDate, LeaveType , Reason , RequestBy, RequestedAt, ApprovalStatus, ApprovedAt LeaveType & ApprovalStatus must be enum with predefined possible values.
-User:
+2. User:
 FirstName, LastName, email, role, username, etc.

 ## Running project

-You need to have installed Node.js and MongoDB
+Node.js and MongoDB need to be installed.

 ### Install dependencies